Chinese nationalism: Ethnicity

-While it was initially rejected by Mao Zedong and his Chinese Communist Party, it was later accepted, the concept of "Chinese" which was developed during Mao's rule was that of a "huge Chinese family" or a political union which includes the Han Chinese and 55 other ethnic groups.
+While it was initially rejected by Mao Zedong and his Chinese Communist Party, it was later accepted.
+The concept of "Chinese" which was developed during Mao's rule was that of a "huge Chinese family", or a political union which includes the Han Chinese and 55 other ethnic groups.
 Following the establishment of the People's Republic of China, the government extended the number of ethnicities comprising the Chinese nation to these 56.

 Before Xi Jinping took power in 2012, the People's Republic of China's form of Chinese nationalism was strongly influenced by the Soviet Union's Korenizatsiya policy.
 The Chinese Communist Party also criticized the Kuomintang-led Republic of China's support of Han chauvinism.
-The official ideology of the People's Republic of China asserts that China is a multi-ethnic state, where the majority Han constitute one of many ethnic groups of China, each group's culture and language should be respected (akin to Soviet patriotism).
-The government also instituted policies of affirmative action, in general, the ethnic policy of the People's Republic of China at the time was strongly influenced by the nature of its Marxist-Leninist state.
+The official ideology of the People's Republic of China asserted that China is a multi-ethnic state, where the majority Han constitute one of many ethnic groups of China and each group's culture and language should be respected (akin to Soviet patriotism).
+The government also instituted policies of affirmative action, in general, and the ethnic policy of the People's Republic of China at the time was strongly influenced by the nature of its Marxist-Leninist state.
 Despite this official view, assimilationist attitudes remain deeply entrenched, and popular views and actual power relationships create a situation in which Chinese nationalism has in practice meant Han dominance of minority areas and peoples and assimilation of those groups.
-Since Xi Jinping took power, assimilation of non-Han ethnic groups has been overt and intensified while preferential policies for ethnic minorities have shrunk.
+Since Xi Jinping took power, assimilation of non-Han ethnic groups has been overt and intensified, while preferential policies for ethnic minorities have shrunk.

 During the 1960s and 1970s, Chinese nationalism within mainland China became mixed with the rhetoric of Marxism, and as a result, nationalistic rhetoric was largely subsumed into internationalist rhetoric.
-On the other hand, the primary focus of Chinese nationalism in Taiwan was the preservation of the ideals and lineage of Sun Yat-sen, the party which he founded, the Kuomintang (KMT), and anti-Communism.
-While the definition of Chinese nationalism differed in the Republic of China (ROC) and the PRC, the KMT and the CCP were both adamant in their claims on Chinese territories such as Senkaku (Diaoyutai) Islands.
+On the other hand, the primary focus of Chinese nationalism in Taiwan was the preservation of the ideals and lineage of Sun Yat-sen; the party which he founded, the Kuomintang (KMT); and anti-Communism.
+While the definition of Chinese nationalism differed in the Republic of China (ROC) and the PRC, the KMT and the CCP were both adamant in their claims on Chinese territories such as the Senkaku (Diaoyutai) Islands.

 In the 1990s, the dissolution of the Soviet Union, rising economic standards and the lack of any other legitimizing ideology, has led to what most observers see as a resurgence of nationalism within mainland China.